 I think the clue is in the name here – Porto is of course more correctly well known as the home of Port.

-No trip is going to be complete without visiting a port cellar or two, where you can see the production process, and sample the end product.
+No trip is going to be complete without visiting a port cellar or two, where you can see the production process, and sample the end product in a port wine tasting session

 3. The Serralves Modern Art Museum

-This might not make everyone's list of things to do in Porto in a day, but if you've got a thing for modern art, then head for the Serralves Modern Art Museum.
+This might not make everyone's list of things to do on a one day Porto itinerary, but if you've got a thing for modern art, then head for the Serralves Modern Art Museum.

 In addition to ever changing exhibitions, they also have a garden with works of art in.
-In case you were wondering, the work of art is the object on the right, not on the left!
+In case you were wondering, the work of art in the photo above is the object on the right, not on the left!

 4. Check out the famous Blue Tiles